How To Start Sprinting – And Why We Should All Sprint Sometimes

 #3: A Skips

-The A Skips running drill is great for a warm-up exercise for sprint sessions.
+The A Skips running drill is a great warm-up exercise for sprint sessions.

 You can read all about how to perform this running technique drill here.